echang49/Shopify-Backend-Intern-Fall-2022/README.md

 2. Download the dependencies with `npm install`.
 If running in a production environment, run `npm build` next.
 3. Run either `npm run start:dev` or `npm run start:prod`.
 4. Go to http://localhost:5000/docs/#/ (CURL and Postman works too)
+    - If using Swagger, click the endpoint, `try it out`, enter in the information, and then `execute`.

 ## Tech Stack
 - **Runtime**: Node.js